dotnet/docs/docs/ai/how-to/use-redis-for-memory.md

     :::code language="csharp" source="./snippets/semantic-kernel/MemoryExamples.cs" id="initKernel":::

-3. Wrap the Redis database in a `RedisMemoryStore`, then initialize a `SemanticTextMemory` using the memory store and embedding generation service.
+3. Wrap the Redis database in a `RedisMemoryStore`, then initialize a `SemanticTextMemory` object using the memory store and embedding generation service.
 For example:

     :::code language="csharp" source="./snippets/semantic-kernel/MemoryExamples.cs" id="initMemory":::